slu-soc1120/syllabus/intro.Rmd

 **[Google Classroom](https://classroom.google.com)** is a learning management system similar to Blackboard.
 There are two main areas - the `Stream` and the `Coursework` tabs.
 The `Stream` contains posts for announcements and assignments.
 Additions to the `Stream` should be emailed to your student e-mail account automatically.
 This will be my primary means for communicating with the class as a whole, and will be the venue where lecture slides and notes are made available.
 Assignments posted to the `Coursework` allow you to submit work for the course.
 Please see the section on "[Google Classroom Submissions]" for details on assignment submission.

 You will need an invitation to **Google Classroom** from Chris.
 Invitations will be sent to all enrolled students before the first class.
 If you enroll after the first day of class, please let Chris know that you will need an invitation.
-Inivtations will be sent to your SLU associated Google account, which consists of your *computer login* (e.g. `doej` for Jane Doe) entered as an email - `doej@slu.edu`.
-The password will be the same as your password used to login to mySLU and SLU computers.
+Invitations will be sent to your SLU associated Google account, which consists of your *computer log in* (e.g. `doej` for Jane Doe) entered as an email - `doej@slu.edu`.
+The password will be the same as your password used to log in to mySLU and SLU computers.
 Using another Google account for this course is not permitted.

-In order to faciliate quick access to course materials, each lecture's section of the [**Reading List**](/lecture-schedule.html) will include a button that links to that lecture's post with lecture slides and notes.
+In order to facilitate quick access to course materials, each lecture's section of the [**Reading List**](/lecture-schedule.html) will include a button that links to that lecture's post with lecture slides and notes.
 The button will look like this for posts that are available:

 <div class="open"><a href="#">View on Google Classroom</a></div>